 There is something about today’s desk-based lifestyle that makes it difficult to have good posture and those of you with bad posture, worry about looking unattractive.

 People with poor posture often develop early arthritis and premature aging and as a result, feel much older than their years.
 Chiropractors know this.
 We see it everyday in practice.
 It’s never too late to start improving your posture but you mustn’t wait for even one more day.
 Start today!

 5. They’re not afraid to be unpopular

 The chiropractic profession began in the late 1800s.
 Our chiropractic pioneers lead the way and many went to jail fighting for their beliefs: That what they were doing was separate and distinct from medicine.
-Fighting the orthodoxy is something chiropractors have always had to do and most of the chiropractors I know are quite used to defending a science and art to which they have devoted their lives.
+Fighting the orthodoxy is something chiropractors have always had to do.
+Most of the chiropractors I know are quite used to defending the science and art to which they have devoted their lives.
 I think Tony Robins said it best:

 To effectively communicate, we must realize that we are all different in the way we perceive the world and use this understanding as a guide to our communication with others.